List of Impractical Jokers episodes

-Impractical Jokers is an American hidden camera-practical joke reality television series that premiered on TruTV on December 15, 2011.
-It follows the members of the comedy troupe The Tenderloins as they coerce one another into doing public pranks while being filmed by hidden cameras.
+Impractical Jokers is an American hidden camera-practical joke reality television series that premiered originally on truTV on December 15, 2011.
+It follows long time friends as well the members of the comedy troupe The Tenderloins as they coerce one another into doing public pranks on each other while being filmed by hidden cameras.

+As of August 6, 2026, 290 episodes & plus 45 specials have aired.